TitoMoi/servihelper/README.md

 ## ¿How do I distribute the assignments?

-When generating an assignment in the -Assignments- section, an assignment sheet appears in the -Image- column.
+- Digital distribution - In the assignments section, an icon sheet appears in the -Image- column.
+Click, watch the preview and copy to clipboard.
+Then paste on whatsapp.

-We click on it and we can preview the assignment.

-Then below, we can copy it to the clipboard to later paste it in whatsapp web, generate a .png image or generate a pdf.

-Massive printing of assignments is supported too.
+- Print - On the reports section there is a print button.

-## When I create an assignment, when selecting the participant, a number is displayed next to it, what is it?
+## When selecting the participant for the assignment, a number is displayed next to it, what is it?

-It is the number of times the participant has participated in that room with that type of assignment with that role.
+It is the number of times the participant has participated in that room with that type of assignment with that role _(principal or assistant)_

 ## ¿How do I report a bug or ask for a feature?